 South African Partners

-The South African team is lead by astronomers at the Hartebeesthoek Radio Astronomy Observatory (HartRAO) where the current VLBI capability in South Africa is centred.
+The South African team is lead by Carla Sharpe at SARAO via the Hartebeesthoek Radio Astronomy Observatory (HartRAO) where the current VLBI capability in South Africa is centred.
 There is also significant input from the AVN team based at SKA-SA.
 Other members are from universities that have leading radio astronomy research groups, many of whom have some collaborative links with the UK team.
 The members of the South African team are as follows:

 There are seven AVN countries that host the basic training programme: Botswana, Ghana, Kenya, Madagascar, Mozambique, Namibia, and Zambia.
 In 2018 the remaining AVN country, Mauritius, will join the project and host MPhil students as part of the advanced training programme.